respiratory disease complex

 The incubation period for most CIRDC pathogens is typically 2-3 days (Note: We cover the entire 3 days with our health warranty.) but can range from 2 days (influenza H3N8 and H3N2) to up to 6 weeks (distemper).
 All CIRDC pathogens have a preclinical shedding period, complicating disease management.
 Clinical signs and shedding typically last for 5-10 days; however, some pathogens can shed for prolonged periods (Bordetella bronchiseptica, Mycoplasma, and distemper).
 Clinical signs are typically mild, self-limiting, and resolve with supportive care.
 Severe infection can sometimes be seen, more commonly in younger and immunocompromised animals.

 Client Information Handout: Canine Infectious Respiratory Disease Complex (CIRDC),

 Congratulations on your new dog!
 The shelter staff has worked very hard to ensure the health of your dog, but CIRDC is a very common disease in dogs adopted from shelters.
 Here is some information about this condition and how you can help your newly adopted dog to recover from this condition and lead a happy, healthy life!

 CIRDC is common, contagious, and very rarely fatal.
-The disease is caused by bacteria and/or viruses that spread among dogs and cats in shelters.
+The disease is caused by bacteria and/or viruses that spread among dogs and cats.